- February 17, 2020

 As a United States Air Force Security Specialist and Gulf War Veteran.
-I was trained in ABGD (Airbase Ground Defense), Priority-A Resource Security, Anti-terrorism EST (Emergency Service Team) procedures, as well as conducting clandestine operations overseas for the Office of Special Investigations (OSI).
-During this time, I’ve fired and qualified with many weapons… (M16 expert Marksman, M60 Gunner School, M203 Grenade Launcher, Grenades, and even iconic M72 Law-Rocket and the M18 Claymore).
+I was trained in ABGD (Airbase Ground Defense), Priority-A Resource Security, Anti-terrorism, EST (Emergency Service Team) procedures, as well as conducting clandestine operations overseas for the Office of Special Investigations (OSI).
+During this time, I’ve fired and qualified with many weapons… (M16 expert Marksman, M60 Gunner School, M203 Grenade Launcher, Grenades, and even the iconic M72 Law-Rocket and the M18 Claymore).
 FACT: The Claymore shakes the earth, and the Law-Rocket… it’s just pure awesome!

 30 rules to live by…

 - A weapon is a tool.
 A weapon does not kill, people do.
 Good people protect others!